 In the 1500s, elecampane roots were sweetened and eaten as candy in England.
 Today, in France and Switzerland, an extract from the root is added as flavouring to absinthe, an alcoholic drink.
 It is widely cultivated as an ornamental.

-The medicinal usage of elecampane is dealt with elsewhere on this website, see Traditional medicine.
+The medicinal usage of elecampane is dealt with on the page Traditional medicine.

 There are various theories as to the origin of the generic name Juniperus.
 Some authorities claim that it stems from the Latin iungere (’tie together’ or ’weave’), referring to the use of its branches in baskets and fences, while others maintain that it is derived from juvenis (’young’) and parere (’to produce’), referring to the fact that juniper bushes constantly are renewed by new shoots.
 The words gin and genever are also derived from Juniperus.
 The specific name communis is Latin, meaning ‘common’.